PerformanceHorizonGroup/documentor.js/README.md

 # documentor.js

-Source code documentation generator written in JS aiming for speed, flexibility and convenience.
+Source code documentation generator written in JS and aiming for speed, flexibility and convenience.

 It is: